The Nature of Work Is Changing, and So Does Employee Experience: Interview with Brian Kropp from Gartner

 Reskill, Upskill, Grow: Driving Distributor Retention Organically

-The COVID-19 pandemic – and present economic uncertainty more generally – have made upskilling and reskilling the targets of much organizational planning, and direct selling is no exception.
+The COVID-19 pandemic – and present economic uncertainty more generally – have made upskilling and reskilling the targets of much organizational planning, and direct sales training is no exception.

 In traditional corporate structures, companies and HR departments have tried to develop rigorous, exhaustive programs to “upskill” workers within the organization, helping them achieve and earn more, and “reskill” those whose jobs have been made redundant.